WWmonster/MarkdownTest/docs/test2.md

 ![](media/374a4090e431b3fb9109f4cd4f92f3b2.png)

-*Figure 6: Setting properties for the MariaDB database*
+*Figure: Setting properties for the MariaDB database*

 1. Click **Finish** to close the wizard when the installation is complete.
 2. Start HeidiSQL application.